BrufaceGroupShare/NotePad-Java-Project/README.md

 From version 1.2, we will work together again to finilize the project with minor features for the application and pack a deliverable vesion 1.3.

+Notice: from vesion 1.1 to version 1.2, there is only main.java and NotePad.java is generated.